Elizabeth Franz (scientist)

-Elizabeth A. 'Liz' Franz is a New Zealand academic neuroscientist, as of 2019 is a full professor at the University of Otago.
+Elizabeth A. 'Liz' Franz is a New Zealand academic neuroscientist, as of 2012 is a full professor at the University of Otago.

 Academic career

 After a 1988 MSc titled 'An examination of the spatial and temporal limitations in bimanual coordination.' at the Purdue University, further PhD, and post-docs at UC Berkeley, Franz moved to the University of Otago, rising to full professor.

-Since 2004 Franz has directed the cognitive neuroscience program at Otago.
+Since 2004 Franz has directed the cognitive science programme at Otago.
+She obtained grants from the Marsden Fund of the Royal Society of New Zealand in 2011 and 2017 to investigate the genetics and neural processes underlying independent hand dexterity.